clfs/they/README.md

 # they

-A UCI chess engine written in Zig.
+A UCI chess engine written in OCaml.